17kaushalsingh/YOLOv5-Object-Detection-Tool/README/YoloDetectionService.md

 2. Start and stop the Python server for object detection
 3. Send detection commands for images and folders
 4. Handle communication between the C# application and Python scripts
-5. Manage temporary files and resources
+5. Monitor server readiness and status

 This service enables the application to run YOLOv5 neural networks for object detection without requiring users to install Python or set up dependencies manually.